yuvalalon510/chip8-emulator/README.md

 # chip8-emulator
-CHIP-8 emulator written in C
+CHIP-8 emulator written in C with SDL2 for graphics and sound.

 CHIP-8 is an interpreted programming language for microcomputers in the mid-1970s.